BootstrapCMS/Credentials/README.md

 Please check the system requirements before installing Laravel Credentials.

-To get the latest version of Laravel Credentials, simply require `"graham-campbell/credentials": "0.2.*@alpha"` in your `composer.json` file.
+To get the latest version of Laravel Credentials, simply require `"graham-campbell/credentials": "~0.3"` in your `composer.json` file.
 See the [Laravel Queuing](https://github.com/GrahamCampbell/Laravel-Queuing) readme for extra requirements before continuing.
 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 You will need to register many service providers before you attempt to load the Laravel Credentials service provider.
 Open up `app/config/app.php` and add the following to the `providers` key.

 * `'Lightgear\Asset\AssetServiceProvider'`
 * `'Cartalyst\Sentry\SentryServiceProvider'`
 * `'GrahamCampbell\Core\CoreServiceProvider'`
-* `'GrahamCampbell\Viewer\ViewerServiceProvider'`
 * `'GrahamCampbell\Queuing\QueuingServiceProvider'`
 * `'GrahamCampbell\Security\SecurityServiceProvider'`
 * `'GrahamCampbell\Binput\BinputServiceProvider'`